vdubey0/RecipeAnalysis/README.md

 days.
 We decided to filter out these recipes because a recipe having that many calories and taking that long is unfeasible and is probably due to input errors in the data gathering process.
 We did not want these values to skew our analysis because we will be working with means in our statistical analysis and we know that outliers can heavily skew such a measure.
+We figured to set a calorie limit of 2350 (the mean of the 2200 and 2500 calories recommended for women and men respectively).
+We reasoned the daily calorie limit because we thought a day to consist of 3 meals and a couple snacks so ~4 meals.
+A recipe that makes more than 4 meals at once was not as interesting to us because we wanted to work with recipes that we could encounter in our actual lives.
-After this cleaning process, we were left with 81586 (around 97% of the data from step 2).
+As for minutes, we set a minute limit of 2880 which is 1.5 days.
+After this cleaning process, we were left with 82472 (around 98.5% of the data from step 2).

 Here is the first 5 rows of our resulting dataframe (note that for visual purposes, the ingredients column is shortened with ellipses):